apollographql/apollo-ios/docs/source/api/Apollo/protocols/NetworkTransport.md

 var clientVersion: String
 ```

-> The version of the client to send as the `"apollographql-client-version"` header
+> The version of the client to send as a header value.

 ## Methods
 ### `send(operation:completionHandler:)`